 Opening hours church Sta.
 Maria

-Guided tours in summer: from 9th June to 6th October, every Wednesday, in July and August also on fridays
+Guided tours in summer: from 15th June to 19th October, every Wednesday at 5pm

 Guide: local church guides